-This year, the Perinatal Mental Health Week will be held 10-16 November.
-Parents At Work have collaborated with the Gidget Foundation to produce two new podcasts (at the bottom of this page) with Gidget Foundation CEO Arabella Gibson and Parents At Work CEO Emma Walsh – ‘The Impact of Perinatal Depression & Anxiety on the Workplace’, aimed at employers, and ‘Perinatal Mental Health Week’ for employees.
+This year, the Perinatal Anxiety and Depression Week will be held 8-14 November.
+Parents At Work collaborated with the Gidget Foundation to produce two podcasts (at the bottom of this page) with Gidget Foundation CEO Arabella Gibson and Parents At Work CEO Emma Walsh – ‘The Impact of Perinatal Depression & Anxiety on the Workplace’, aimed at employers, and ‘Perinatal Mental Health Week’ for employees.

 Although we have come a long way in the open discussion and knowledge of mental health, many suffering still feel isolated and too afraid to share their experience – especially at work.
 Perinatal Mental Health Week is an opportunity to have real, open conversations around mental health, especially for new and expectant parents.

 Perinatal anxiety and depression doesn’t discriminate, and can affect women and men from all walks of life.
 It has a huge impact on a person’s life, and if undiagnosed and untreated, can lead to suicidal thoughts.
 Those experiencing it can feel fatigued, a sense of being out of control, distant from those around them, stressed, guilty, overwhelmed and unable to concentrate.